 How can you prevent business water damage?

-Whether it's managing the distraction, sending employees home for the cleanup, or losing equipment and records, water damage will inevitably cause your business to take a hit.
-Here are some strategies to help prevent water damage from happening.
+Whether it's managing the distraction, sending employees home for the cleanup or losing equipment and records, water damage will inevitably cause your business to take a hit.
+Here are some tips to help identify the source and also strategies that may help prevent water leakage and damage from happening.

 Determining where water might come from can go a long way in preventing water damage in the workplace.
 Here are some possible water sources to investigate:

-Look over your equipment; if you see something that worries you, it's probably time to get involved.
-Here are some things you can do.
+Look over your equipment; if you see something that worries you, it's probably time to take action.
+Here are some things you can do:

-- Check and replace washing machine hoses every 3-5 years as part of a proactive maintenance program.
-Sooner if there are signs of cracking, bulging, or other deterioration.
+- Check and replace washing machine hoses every 3 to 5 years as part of a proactive maintenance program.
+Sooner if there are signs of cracking, bulging or other deterioration.
 Consider replacing traditional reinforced rubber hoses with stainless steel braided hoses, for increased durability and longevity.
-For additional peace of mind, consider a stainless steel braided hose with a built-in auto-shutoff mechanism.
+For additional protection, consider a stainless steel braided hose with a built-in auto-shutoff mechanism.

 - Follow the recommended maintenance procedures for all appliances and equipment.
 This includes periodically draining a portion of the water out of the water heater to flush out the sediment in the bottom of the tank.
 Be sure to follow the manufacturer's instructions.
 Tankless water heaters also need regular maintenance and servicing as well as water softener and water filtering systems.

 - Regular maintenance by a qualified HVAC contractor will help keep air conditioner pan drain lines clear of deposits that can clog the line.